bala14052000/bala14052000/README.md

 - 👋 Hi, I’m BALAMURUGAN
-- 👀 I’m interested in LEARNING PYTHON, HTML & CODING
+- 👀 I’m interested in LEARNING , HTML, BASIC COMPUTER LANGUAGES & PROGRAMMING LANGUAGES AND CODING
-- 🌱 I’m currently learning PYTHON
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on IMPROVE MYSELF
 - 📫 How to reach me ..ON INSTAGRAM @balamurugan_0